Permissions in Anypoint Platform

 Product Permissions

-Default permissions for each Anypoint Platform product (Runtime Manager, Data Gateway, and so on) are environment specific, granting users the ability to do something within a particular environment but not within the entire organization.
+Default permissions for each Anypoint Platform product (Runtime Manager, Omni Gateway, Exchange, and so on) are environment-specific, granting users access within a particular environment but not across the entire organization.
+Assign these default permissions to teams, custom roles, or CloudHub roles.

 -